Capping-WAR/documentation/CappingDocumentationOfficial.md

 ##### About US

-The About US page consists of information related to the purpose of the Writing Advisor Review tool.
+The About US page consists of information related to the purpose of the Writing Advisor Review tool and the creators of it.

 #####Artifical Intelligence